Phra Sipthat (10 Buddhas) • Lang Yant • Nur Din

 Creator: Luang Phor Ngern (LP Ngern)

-Temple: Wat Don Yai Hom, Nakhon Pathom Province, Thailand
+Temple: Wat Don Yai Hom, Nakhon Pathom, Thailand

 Year of Creation: BE 2517 (1974 CE)